someniatko/DoctrineRestDriver/README.md

 ## Associating entities

-Let's improve the first example.
+Let's extend the first example.
 Now we want to add users to the addresses.

 The REST API offers the following additional routes: